scratchfoundation/scratch-vm/docs/extensions.md

 which contain the text label for the menu item as well as the name of the function in the extension that should be run when the block is selected.

-The context menu callback function will have access to an object with the `blockInfo` for the block instance whose context menu was triggered.
+The context menu callback function will have access to an object with at least two properties:

+* `blockInfo` - The extension block descriptor for the block instance whose context menu was triggered.
+* `blockId` - An identifier for the specific block instance whose context menu was triggered.

 ```js
 class SomeBlocks {